Richard L. Guthrie

 *The award is disbursed following university policy and taxable according to IRS guidelines.

-Nominations (including self nominations) are solicited in the fall for the award in December.
+Nominations (including self nominations) are solicited in the fall to be awarded at the annual College of Agriculture Employee Awards event.
 The following information should be provided on all nominated candidates:

 - Four-page curriculum vitae summary.
 Document record of engagement in international programs including specifics about accomplishments and impact.
 List international scholarly activities (teaching/study abroad, research/project development, extension/outreach, grants, invited lectures, etc.) in reverse chronological order.